 Gail Damerow is a rare person.
-She's a highly experienced poultry-keeper, a great communicator of complex issues in an easily understood way, and an excellent writer.
+She's a highly experienced poultry-keeper, a great communicator of complex issues in an easily understandable way, and an excellent writer.

-I guarantee - this book will become your go-to information source for incubating and hatching.
+I guarantee - this book will become one of your most prized information sources for incubating and hatching.

-It's certainly mine - and trust me, I have them all!
+It's certainly mine - and I have them all!

 It's well organised, follows a logical progression, answers questions ordinary chicken-keepers (i.e. you and me) have, has some great illustrations and some lovely pics of chicks.

-It is also extremely thorough in every section - she pays great attention to detail where other authors assume that you'll know what they're talking about.
+It is also extremely thorough in every section.
+She pays great attention to detail and uses down-to-earth language.
+Where other authors assume you'll know what they're talking about, she explains..

 One of the sections I like best is called "Screwpot Notions" where she looks at some commonly held beliefs and asks whether there is any merit in them.

-Some - "An egg's shape determines the gender of the bird that will hatch from it" for example - she treats with humour, but where it would potentially harm chicks or eggs - "You don't need to turn the eggs during the incubation period" for example - she provides solid evidence to prove or disprove the point.
+But where it would potentially harm chicks or eggs, for example "you don't need to turn the eggs during the incubation period", she provides solid evidence to prove (or disprove) the point.